cagallo/trivia-night-ui/README.md

 ## Overview <a name="overview"></a>

 Trivia Night is a Mod 3 project at the Turing School of Software and Design that was built with `create-react-app` and tested using Cypress.
 React, React Router and data pulled from a backend server I created were utilized to display an assortment of different trivia catergories on page load.
 The user can select a category by clicking on the button with its respective name.
 The user is then allowed to begin the trivia game (20 questions).
 The user may also add a new question to the trivia database under the category "User Generated Questions".
-They may then click on that category on the landing page to see their added question possibly appear in the trivia questions (once there are more than 20 questions in this category, the user may not see their question because they are being shuffled on each API call).
+They may then click on that category on the landing page to see their own question appear in the trivia questions (once there are more than 20 questions in this category, the user may not see their question because they are being shuffled on each API call).

 I was given a 6 day timeframe to create the frontend and backend for this project.
-I wanted to create a backend for this project to gain more experience with servers/databases and because the original API was very slow and timed out quite a bit.
+I wanted to create a backend for this project for two reasons:
+1. to gain more experience with servers/databases <br>
+2. the original API was very slow and timed out quite a bit <br>

 This project is our end-of-mod Showcase Project, so I thought it was important to push myself with technologies such as Express.js, Node.js, Knex.js and PostgreSQL.

 - Project Spec here: [Showcase](https://frontend.turing.edu/projects/module-3/showcase.html)